aytarakdemir/calculator/README.md

 Right now it can only perform '+,-,/,*' operations.
-Write any operation using parantheses and it prints the result.
+Write any operation using parentheses and it prints the result.

 TODO: Exponential operation
 TODO: Doesn't work for more than one digits.
 Fix it.
 TODO: Doesn't work for negative numbers